Toowoomba: Crime

-Toowoomba has had some amounts of crime, but is still on average less than other parts of Queensland.
 In 2018, the Royal Automobile Club of Queensland described Toowoomba as "one of Queensland's car theft hot spots", noting that there were insurance claims for over 3,000 cars stolen over a three-year period from Harristown alone.

 Economy

 The Australian Defence Force is also present in the local community, with the city providing housing and amenities for many of the personnel based at the Oakey Army Aviation Centre (in Oakey, 29 km NW of Toowoomba) and Borneo Barracks at Cabarlah to the city's North.
 The headquarters of People First Bank (Heritage Bank), which is Australia's largest mutual bank, FK Gardners, Wagners, McNab, Mort and Co Beef and Namoi Cotton are all located in Toowoomba.
 The city itself acts as the service centre for an economic area that reaches from the Western edge of Ipswich in the East, to Northern New South Wales in the south and the QLD Border to the west.
+Over 40 percent of the exports out of the Port of Brisbane originate from the Toowoomba Region and surrounds; with Beef, Grain and Pulses Coal being the major exports.